equalitie/np1sec/doc/np1sec_tutorial.md

 # Authentication
 To avoid the man in the middle attack, (n+1)sec exposes (through its API) each user's public key.
 It does so in two occasions.
 The first time is when a user joins the Room through the `RoomInterface::user_joined(username, public_key)` callback.
 This public key should be consulted and verified by the user of the client before that new user is to be invited into a conversation.

-Another occasion when the library us with a _(username, public_key)_ pair is when a user with this _username_ joins a conversation through the `ConversationInterface::user_authenticated(username, public_key)` callback.
+Another occasion when the library notifies us with a _(username, public_key)_ pair is when a user with this _username_ joins a conversation through the `ConversationInterface::user_authenticated(username, public_key)` callback.
 This is because someone else may have carelessly invited this user without actually taking care with checking that the public key really belongs to this `username`.
 As such, it is up to us to verify that user's identity once he enters the conversation.

 It is expected that clients shall maintain a database of _(username, public_key)_ pairs to automatically verify that a particular user really is who he claims to be.
 Also, whenever a new user shows up in the room who is not yet in the database, the client should show a dialog asking to confirm that the _public_key_ belongs to that user.
 If the _username <-> public_key_ binding is confirmed, the client should add the new pair to the database and allow sending invitation to that user.